Pylons/pyramid/docs/tutorials/bfgwiki2/installation.rst

    your system, obtain, install, or find `Python 2.5
    <http://python.org/download/releases/2.5.4/>`_ for your system.

 #.
-Install latest `setuptools` into the Python you
+Install the latest `setuptools` into the Python you
    obtained/installed/found in the step above: download `ez_setup.py
    <http://peak.telecommunity.com/dist/ez_setup.py>`_ and run it using
    the ``python`` interpreter of your Python 2.5 installation: